Photo: Casey Kusyk

 Room for improvement

 From the range of efforts examined, the debate concerning Arctic preparedness and response requires further nuance.
 Distinction must be drawn between large-scale maritime incidents and closer-to-shore emergency situations.
-Community volunteers and mandatory training can go a long way to supporting the latter but have a limited impact on the former.3)Jessica M. Shadian, “Thinking about Search and Rescue from the Bottom up,” The Arctic Journal, July 19, 2016, 1–6, arcticjournal.com/opinion/2476/thinking-about-search-and-rescue-bottom.
+Community volunteers and mandatory training can go a long way to supporting the latter but have a limited impact on the former.3)Jessica M. Shadian, “Thinking about Search and Rescue from the Bottom up,” The Arctic Journal, July 19, 2016, 1–6.
+The Arctic Journal went offline in June 2017.
 When (or if) an oil spill reaches shore, local efforts can be organized to assist the clean-up.
 The first response to a sinking oil tanker or a cruise ship will inevitably be a combination of private and public assets.
 Another crucial point beyond saving the passengers off a sinking cruise ship is the impact of tourists stranded in a small Arctic community with limited resources.